-Each story is unique, but there are common threads.
-Many point to a serendipitous moment, a right person at the right time—someone who saved their life while fleeing, someone who offered a ride to a supermarket on their first day in Idaho, a friendly face who helped them read a bus schedule, or simply smiled and said hello.
+Every story is different, but each one speaks of hope, of refusal to give up.
+Many point to a serendipitous moment, a right person at the right time—someone who saved their life while fleeing, who offered a ride to a supermarket on their first day in America, maybe a friendly face who helped them read a bus schedule, or someone who simply smiled and said hello.
 All speak of their desire to integrate and contribute to the community, and many express gratitude for those who have helped them to do so.